 Ever wonder about the nutritional content of eggs?
 How eggs travel from the farm to the store?
 How Canadian eggs are graded and checked for quality?
 Wonder no more.
-Our new series From E to Z will walk you through everything you need to know about the humble egg.
+Our series From E to Z will walk you through everything you need to know about the humble egg.

 E is for egg